Login

 1. Introduction to entrepreneurship and entrepreneurial behavior;

-7. Becoming a leader;
+7. Becoming an entrepreneurial leader;

-1. Conceiving an "entrepreneurial idea";
+1. The contents of an "entrepreneurial idea";

 2. The "external" and the "internal" loci of the entrepreneurial idea;